The impact of galaxy selection on the splashback boundaries of galaxy clusters

 as the relative overdensity of a halo component (e.g. ${\rm x} = {\rm gal}$) in the inner part of the cluster compared to the overdensity of the dark matter.
 Taking

 we explore the impact of varying $\rho_{\rm s}$ from Equation \ref{eq:density} by a boost factor.
+We do not vary the parameters of $f_{\rm trans}$ as this factor of order unity does not cause significant qualitative changes in the density profile and would unnecessarily complicate the discussion that follows.
 Figure \ref{fig:densityratiovisual} shows the density profile for 16 example boost factors varying from 0.1 to 10 for the dark matter profile of clusters with $10^{14.0}<M_H/\rm{M}_{\odot}<10^{14.5}$.
 In particular, higher boost factors, i.e. increasing the inner density of the profile, leads to a larger splashback radius while still allowing the profiles to converge to the background density at large radii.

 We see a strong trend for more massive galaxies to have a smaller splashback feature, so we test the ability of the boost factor to explain this.
 For a given stellar mass cut, we calculate the boost factor of that profile.
 We then predict the expected splashback radius for that boost factor using the background gradient from Figure \ref{fig:densityratiovisual} and show our results in Figure \ref{fig:densityrationumeric}.
 We find that this predicts an increasing splashback radius for higher stellar mass cuts since lower mass galaxies are underrepresented relative to higher mass galaxies within the cluster.
 However, this is the opposite of the trend shown in Figure \ref{fig:comparemclusterstellar}.
 Thus, differences in abundances cannot explain the trends we see for decreasing $R_{\rm sp}$ for higher galaxy masses, though they may still influence our results.